bjpop/gurita/docsrc/heatmap.rst

 heatmap
 =======

-Heatmap showing the relationship between two categorical features and a numerical feature.
+Heatmap showing the relationship between two categorical columns and a numerical column.

 .. code-block:: text